primeordinalsoup/pystlink-trace/README.md

 From the Dynamic repo:
 $sudo apt-get install pystlink-trace

 *this should be already installed as part of standard dev. meta package.*

 Manually, in a python 3 environment:
 - pip install -r requirements.txt
 - pip install -e .

+*TIP:*  Copy the pytrace-completion file to /etc/bash_completion.d to activate tab completion.

 Usage
 -----

-$ stlink-trace --help
+$ pytrace --help

-$ stlink-trace --version
+$ pytrace --version

-$ stlink-trace -b 20000000   # over-ride default target XTAL freq. of 72000000
+$ pytrace --xtal 200   # over-ride default target XTAL freq. of 72mHz for 200MHz REMRE